emvicy/documentation/installation.md

 **PHP**

-- Version: `>=8.2`
+- Version: `>=8.4`

-Also you need some PHP-Extensions installed and PHP-functions enabled as listed below.
+You also need some PHP-Extensions installed and PHP-functions enabled as listed below.

 _Required PHP Extensions_
 ~~~